awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

 You might have accidentally specified the name servers for the wrong hosted zone, which is especially easy if you have more than one hosted zone that has the same name as the domain\.
 To confirm that the domain is using the name servers for the correct hosted zone and, if necessary, update the name servers for the domain, perform the following procedures\.

 **Important**
 If you specified the wrong name server records when you transferred the domain to Route 53, it can take up to two days after you correct the name servers for the domain before DNS service is fully restored\.
-This is because DNS resolvers across the internet typically request the name servers only once every two days and cache the answer\.
+This is because DNS resolvers across the internet typically request the name servers only once every two days and cache the answer\.<a name="troubleshooting-domain-unavailable-transferred-domain-wrong-name-servers-procedure-1"></a>

 **To get the name servers for your hosted zone**